cwchentw/clibs/README.md

 ## How to Use?

-The libraries in **clibs** are self-contained, distributed in either single header or single header plus single source combo.
+The utilities in **clibs** are self-contained, distributed as either single header or single header plus single source combo.
 Just copy what you need to your own C project.

 test_\*.c are test programs.
 You don't need them to use **clibs**.